Deep Breathing Exercises to Help You Become Unstoppable

 You may have heard the term "belly breathing" before.
-Also known as pranayama breathing in yoga, belly breathing is when you engage your diaphragms to not only expand your rib cage, but pull your breath beyond that and into your abdomen.
+Also known as pranayama breathing in yoga, belly breathing, rather than chest breathing, is when you engage your diaphragms to not only expand your rib cage but pull your breath beyond that and into your abdomen.
 Diaphragms also play a major role in breathing correctly.
 There are four prevalent diaphragms:

 - Cranial diaphragm – connective tissues within the skull.

 - Cervical diaphragm – controls pressure between the cranium and cervical spine.